graycoreio/daffodil/docs/internal/testing/testing.md

 To address this problem, we have elected to write our unit tests as if we are looking at our code from a slightly different perspective.
 We assume that all code that is NOT UNDER TEST comes from the public API of the package (unless the code in question is intentionally private).

 To achieve this we change the `@daffodil/library` `tsconfig.json`'s `compilerOptions.paths` to point to the public entrypoint of the package.
-As a result, our tests give us an additional guarantee: if `SomeImport` is meant to be public, we can guarantee that it is via while we're unit testing.
+As a result, our tests give us an additional guarantee: if `SomeImport` is meant to be public, we can guarantee that it is while we are unit testing.
 This leads to lower maintenance overheads, and ensures better consumer-side guarantees.

 ```ts
 import { SomeImport } from '@daffodil/library';